SmallMistake/Modding-NiD/Route_Data/Route_Data_ Information.md

 Segment 3 appears to control the location of the track and partially the shape of the track.

 This can most be demonstrated by inserting Boss 2's data into other levels' corrosponding parts.
-If you will remember the opera lady has you going thru a circular level and various rooms.
+If you will remember, the opera lady has you going thru a circular level and various rooms.
 The way this is accomplished is by having the track only cover about 2/3rds of the circle.
 The player is then teleported to the other side of the track once they reach the end of the other side.
 This ensures that the level can unload parts of the level in such a way so that the player never even knows they are not really going all the way around.